Anora: Plot

-Anora "Ani" Mikheeva, a 23-year-old stripper, lives in Brighton Beach, a Russian-American neighborhood in Brooklyn, New York City.
-Her boss introduces her to Ivan "Vanya" Zakharov, the 21-year-old son of the (fictional) Russian oligarch Nikolai Zakharov, who requests someone fluent in Russian.
-Though Vanya is in the U.S. to study, he spends most of his time partying in clubs and playing video games in his parents' lavish Brooklyn mansion.
+Anora "Ani" Mikheeva, a 23-year-old stripper, lives in Brighton Beach, a Russian-American neighborhood in Brooklyn, New York.
+Her boss introduces her to Ivan "Vanya" Zakharov, the 21-year-old son of the Russian oligarch Nikolai Zakharov, who has requested a dancer fluent in Russian.
+Though Vanya is in the U.S. to study, he spends most of his time partying in clubs, getting drunk and stoned and playing video games in his parents' lavish Brooklyn mansion.

-Vanya hires Anora for several sexual encounters.
+Vanya hires Ani for several sexual encounters.
 He invites her to a New Year's Eve party at the mansion, and the following day, he offers her $15,000 to be his girlfriend for a week.
-During the week, Anora parties with Vanya and his friends, and they all go on an extravagant trip to Las Vegas.
+During the week, Ani parties with Vanya and his friends, and they all go on an extravagant trip to Las Vegas.
 At the end of the trip, Vanya reveals that he has to return to Russia permanently to work at his father's company and expresses disdain for his parents.
 He suggests that he will not have to leave if he marries an American and impulsively proposes marriage.
-Anora is reluctant at first but agrees after Vanya assures her that his feelings are genuine.
+Ani is reluctant at first but agrees after Vanya assures her that his feelings are genuine.
 They elope at a Vegas wedding chapel.
 Vanya then buys her a large wedding ring and an expensive fur coat.
 She resigns from her job and moves into Vanya's mansion.
 When news of their marriage reaches Russia, Vanya's mother, Galina, orders his Armenian godfather, Toros, to find them and arrange an annulment while she and his father, Nikolai, fly to the U.S.

 Toros sends his henchmen, Garnik and Igor, to the mansion.
-They inform Vanya that his parents are taking him back to Russia and enrage Anora by calling her a prostitute, suggesting Vanya only married her for a green card.
-Vanya flees the premises, and Anora engages in a violent struggle with Garnik and Igor before they restrain her.
-When Toros arrives, he tells Anora that Vanya's mansion and wealth belong to his parents and that he is immature and financially dependent on them.
-He confiscates her wedding ring, gags her, and offers her $10,000 for the annulment.
-Anora insists she and Vanya are in love, but she agrees to help find him.
+They inform Vanya that his parents are taking him back to Russia and enrage Ani by calling her a prostitute, suggesting Vanya only married her for a green card.
+Vanya flees the premises, and Ani engages in a violent struggle with Garnik and Igor before they restrain her.
+When Toros arrives, he tells Ani that Vanya's mansion and wealth belong to his parents and that he is immature and financially dependent on them.
+He confiscates her wedding ring, gags her after she starts screaming, and offers her $10,000 for the annulment.
+Ani insists she and Vanya are in love, but she agrees to help find him.